 I'm working relatively quickly with the cold glue and just trying to lift a little bit of a low one bit at a time.
 Coming towards the end of this repair I've now got my double bend bar, the long extension piece with an R4 tip and that red cherry cap on the end.
 I just need to get to the very back edge of that frame.
 There's a limit to what I could pull out on the glue.

 So this really just gives me the extra edge for that finishing touch.
 Overall I'm really pleased with how this repair is coming out.
 I've taken out the bulk of the damage.
 I've got the shape back and it's just onto those finishing little touches I've got that frame line back so the wing panel meets the door and that is all sitting back where it should be.

 As we take a slightly closer look I've set my line board up across that body line and around the side repeater.
 Now it's a difficult part of the panel because you've got a few different bodylines.
 A lot of shape to it but also you've got the way the panel concaves, convexes around.
 I've set the line board up and you can just see there's a tiny bit of texture.
 The panel came out really well and I'm really pleased with the overall repair process.

-Learn more about Paintless Dent Removal!
+So do you want to learn more about Paintless Dent Removal?
 Visit us!